Nasal Cannula for Oxygen Therapy

 How Are Nasal Cannula Used?

-One end of the oxygen cannula, containing the prongs, is placed within the nostrils while the other end is generally attached to an oxygen tank or to oxygen tubing by a oxygen tubing connector that allows a longer "leash" from the oxygen cylinder tank or oxygen compressor.
+The end of the nasal cannula with the nasal prongs is placed at the base of the nose, and the other end is attached to an oxygen tank or oxygen compressor.
+A nasal cannula also may be attached to an oxygen tubing connector that allows for longer tubing, and thus greater mobility, from an oxygen tank or oxygen compressor.

-These nasal cannulas are available in a variety of sizes in the market.
-The Softech Plus Oxygen Nasal Cannula, the AirLife Nasal Cannulas, the Salter Labs Adult Oxygen Cannula and the Cardinal Health Cushion Nasal Cannula are the variety of options available in oxygen supplying tubing, which offer a constant supply of oxygen to a patient with ease.
-Need a free sample of a nasal cannula?
-Teleflex offers free samples at their oxygen cannula at following link: Free Samples Teleflex Oxygen Nasal Cannula.
+Nasal cannulas are effective tools for delivering oxygen to patients.
+Patients can continue to eat and speak while wearing a nasal cannula.
+Nasal cannulas are available in a variety of sizes and styles.
+The Softech Plus Oxygen Nasal Cannula, the AirLife Nasal Cannula, the Salter Labs Adult Oxygen Cannula, and the Vyaire Medical Cushion Nasal Cannula are some of the nasal cannula options available for home use.
+Teleflex offers free nasal cannula samples of their nasal cannulas at the following link: Free Samples Teleflex Oxygen Nasal Cannula